rvnminers-A-and-N/meowcoincore/README.md

 >exit
 ````

-(then add these unique credentials to your ravencore-node.json)
+(then add these unique credentials to your ~/.ravencore/ravencore-node.json file)

-Copy the following into a file named raven.conf and place it in ~/.ravencore/data
+Create and copy the following into a file named ~/.ravencore/data/raven.conf
+NOTE: If you change the rpcuser or rpcpassword in this file be sure to also change it in the
+~/.ravencore/ravencore-node.json file as well.
 ````json
 server=1
 whitelist=127.0.0.1